 During the procedure

 You lie or sit in a reclining chair with your arm extended on an armrest.
 If you have a preference for which arm or vein is used, tell the person who is collecting your blood.
 A blood pressure cuff or tourniquet is placed around your upper arm to fill your veins with more blood.
-This makes the veins easier to see and easier to insert the needle into, and also helps fill the blood bag more quickly.
+This makes the veins easier to see and easier to insert the needle into.
+It also helps fill the blood bag more quickly.
 Then the skin on the inside of your elbow is cleaned.

 A new, sterile needle is inserted into a vein in your arm.
 This needle is attached to a thin, plastic tube and a blood bag.
 Once the needle is in place, you tighten your fist several times to help the blood flow from the vein.
-Blood initially is collected into tubes for testing.
+First, blood is collected into tubes for testing.
 Then blood is allowed to fill the bag, about a pint (about half a liter).
 The needle is usually in place about 10 minutes.
 When your donation is finished, the needle is removed, a small bandage is placed on the needle site and a dressing is wrapped around your arm.

 Another method of donating blood becoming increasingly common is apheresis.
 During apheresis, you are hooked up to a machine that can collect and separate different parts of your blood, such as red cells, plasma and platelets.
 This process allows more of a single component to be collected.
 It takes longer than standard blood donation — typically up to two hours.

 After the procedure

 After donating, you sit in an observation area, where you rest and eat a light snack.
 After 15 minutes, you can leave.
 After your blood donation:

-- Avoid strenuous physical activity or heavy lifting for the next five hours.
+- Avoid strenuous physical activity or heavy lifting for about five hours.

 - If you feel lightheaded, lie down with your feet up until the feeling passes.

 - Keep your bandage on and dry for the next five hours.

 - If you have bleeding after removing the bandage, put pressure on the site and raise your arm until the bleeding stops.